-He said the party would also withdraw its case against a local weekly, City Press, which published an image of the painting.
+He said the party would also drop its case against a local weekly, City Press, which published an image of the “terribly offensive” painting.

-But during the first hearing, a judge said it was going to be difficult to enforce a ban because the image had already spread on the Internet.
+During a first court hearing, a judge said it would be difficult to enforce a ban because the image had already spread on the Internet.

-Amid a national furore, the painting was vandalised last week, forcing the gallery to remove it from display and to temporarily pull down its shutters.
+Amid national furore, the painting was vandalised last week, forcing the gallery to remove it from display and temporarily pull down its shutters.

 In an apparent political victory for the ANC a day after supporters marched to protest the display of the work, Essers also accepted to remove an image of the artwork from its website.

 “As gesture of goodwill and because of the fact that the image is now widely in the public domain, I will now take down the image, at some point, from our website,” she said.

 The gallery was set to reopen Wednesday afternoon.

 Mthembu tried to downplay insinuations that the party, which led the southern African country’s struggle against white minority rule, was suppressing criticism.

 “Are we fascists?
 We are not.
 We have not killed anyone, we have not even threatened anyone.”

 But Essers said “there have been threats to individual gallery staff members and to the gallery.
 I don’t feel that marches and boycotts are the best way forward.”